nz2000/Crypto_Algorithm/README.md

 This repository contains the python code for the common cryptographic algorithm called 'Caesar Cipher'.
-It can both encrypt as well as decrypt any data inputed within it.
+It can both encrypt as well as decrypt any data inputted within it.